-As a member of the BC Emergency Medicine Network, you will have the ability to:
+As a member of the BC Emergency Medicine Network, you can:

 It's free to join!Register Now